njtransit 9 months ago

 You mean claimed to provide.

-• hanniabu a day ago
+• hanniabu 9 months ago

 Anecdotal but I'm on a very strict diet, to the point where I have the same thing every meal, every day.
 There's certain probiotics I take that help bowel movements and some that slow things down.
 It's very repeatable and given I eat the same thing every meal every day and I'm on a regular eating and activity schedule that leaves very little other variables.